mattmakai/fullstackpython.com/source/content/pages/11-devops/02-monitoring.markdown

 * [Rollbar](https://rollbar.com/) instruments both the server side and client side to capture and report exceptions.
-The [pyrollbar](https://rollbar.com/docs/notifier/pyrollbar/) code library provides quick integration for Pyton web applications.
+The [pyrollbar](https://rollbar.com/docs/notifier/pyrollbar/) code library provides quick integration for Python web applications.
 There are also specific instructions for common [web frameworks](/web-frameworks.html) such as [Django](/django.html) and [Pyramid](/pyramid.html).